ianroberts/Opus-MT-ELG/README.md

 ## Building

-First build the base Docker image from a completely clean clone of the `small-container` branch of https://github.com/ianroberts/Opus-MT (this will change to the master branch of https://github.com/Helsinki-NLP/Opus-MT if/when pull request 38 is accepted)
+First build the base Docker image from a completely clean clone of the master branch of https://github.com/Helsinki-NLP/Opus-MT:

 ```
 cd ..../Opus-MT